How to spend a long weekend in Dubrovnik, Croatia

 Mention Dubrovnik and you'll likely receive enthusiastic adoration from anyone who's been.
 And rightly so.
 The scenic medieval port, with its undulating Old City, enveloped in imposing stone walls, simply is Croatia to many people.

-Yet, Dubrovnik, like so many popular destinations hitting the headlines over the past year, has become somewhat of a victim of its own success.
+Yet, Dubrovnik, like so many popular destinations, has somewhat become a victim of its own success.
 Throughout summer, the port is frequently dwarfed by as many as five cruise ships at one time, each depositing thousands of day-trippers into the embrace of the small Old City.

 Tip: Dubrovnik Port Authority has handily created a traffic light system to show which days in each month will be busy with cruise ships - search Dubrovnik's cruise schedules by month and choose a quieter day to get stuck in.